 Payment and shipping methods

 Content translation isn’t the end of your eCommerce localization strategy, its just the beginning.
 Globalized B2B webstores should offer the local payment and shipping options most preferred in the target markets.
 ACH, and credit card payment aren’t enough.
 Today’s business customers want to pay online via multiple payment gateways.
-Your payment methods should be as diverse as your buyers.
+Your payment methods should be as diverse as your buyers, while also ensuring eCommerce PCI compliance.
 For example, U.S. buyers commonly pay withPayPal, or an on-line credit gateway while Chinese customers prefer Alipay.
-Your German B2B buyers will expect to see native B2B payment systems such as InfinitePay or Wirecard.
+Your German B2B buyers will expect to see native B2B eCommerce payment processing systems such as InfinitePay or Wirecard.
 Yes, accommodating the variety of preferences is a challenge, but that’s exactly how you earn customer loyalty in new markets.
 Learn more in our post on B2B payments localization strategy.

 The same customization needs applies to shipping methods too.
 While you can still rely on international carriers, such as FedEx or UPS, buyers from abroad may prefer local shipping services for delivery.
 For example, it makes sense to let your German customers choose shipping by DPD, a major German shipping services provider accountable for nearly 30% of B2B shipping within the country.

 As a B2B seller, you constantly deal with different sales tax rates, rules, and regulations.
 These vary widely from country to country and region to region.
 The U.S. has sales tax that may or may not apply, the EU and other European countries have a Value Added Tax (VAT) and taxation gets very complicated very quickly..
 Some products are tax-free or may have lower tax rates.
 Some customers are tax exempt..
 Proper taxe management and compliance is a critical for effective and legal webstore localization.
 Learn more about tax localization.